HarperDB/documentation/versioned_docs/version-4.6/reference/components/plugins.md

 ### Event: `'unlinkDir'`

-- `entry` - [`UnlinkDirEvent`](#interface-unlinkdirevent) - The directory entry that was deleted.
+- `entry` - [`UnlinkDirectoryEvent`](#interface-unlinkdirectoryevent) - The directory entry that was deleted.

 The `'unlinkDir'` event is emitted when a directory is deleted.
-The event handler receives an `UnlinkDirEvent` object that contains the URL path and absolute path of the deleted directory.
+The event handler receives an `UnlinkDirectoryEvent` object that contains the URL path and absolute path of the deleted directory.

 ### `entryHandler.name`